flipcamp/engagingstudents3/bibliography.md

 Huang, Wendy Hsin-Yuan, and Dilip Soman.
 2013. ["A Practitioner's Guide to Gamification of Education."](http://inside.rotman.utoronto.ca/behaviouraleconomicsinaction/files/2013/09/GuideGamificationEducationDec2013.pdf) In *Behavioural Economics in Action.* Toronto, Ontario: Rotman School of Management.

+Hughes, Bryn.
+2013. [“Just-in-Time Teaching and Peer Instruction.”](http://flipcamp.org/engagingstudents/hughes.html) *Engaging Students: Essays in Music Pedagogy* 1.

 Huron, David.
 2007. [*Sweet Anticipation: Music and The Psychology of Expectation.*](https://openlibrary.org/books/OL10238232M/Sweet_Anticipation) Cambridge, Mass.: MIT Press.

+Jenkins, J. Daniel. forthcoming. “*I* Care If You Listen: Schoenberg’s ‘School of Criticism’ and the Role of the Amateur.” [*Journal of the Arnold Schönberg Center.*](http://www.schoenberg.at/index.php/en/onlineshop/category/36-publikationen-des-center-publications-of-the-center)

 Johnson, Roger.
 2009.
 “Critically Reflective Musicianship.”
 In [*Music Education For Changing Times: Guiding Visions For Practice,*](https://openlibrary.org/works/OL16950546W/Music_education_for_changing_times) edited by Thomas A.Regelski, and J. Terry Gates, 17-26.
 New York: Springer.